rishidas133/Mobile-Enterprise-dashboard/README.md

 4.To provide business-ready insights that can support marketing, distribution, and product strategy decisions.

+5. To analyze the trends of the sales over the years from 2021 to 2024 and highlight customer favourite brands and making decisions accordingly.

 🛠️ Tools & Technologies

 Power BI Desktop – for data modeling, visualization, and dashboard development.